 - 10-15 drops of essential oil (choose a scent you like – My favorite is Sandalwood here on Amazon)

-- A few drops of vitamin E oil or grapefruit seed extract (this is optional, but highly recommended as it will help keep the cream from spoiling, while vitamin E also nourishes the skin)
+- A few drops of vitamin E oil or grapefruit seed extract (this is optional, but highly recommended, while vitamin E also nourishes the skin)

 If it starts to separate as it’s hardening, it’s usually a sign that it wasn’t mixed together well enough, so mix it back up and try again.

 As long as you properly learn how to make shaving cream and properly store this shaving cream in the dark in an airtight container, it should be able to last for at least a month or two.

-This is a fairly basic recipe, of which there are a ton of different variations.
+This is a fairly basic DIY shave cream recipe, of which there are a ton of different variations.

 For instance, some people add liquid castile soap to try to generate more lather, but we’ve found this usually isn’t necessary.

 Instead, if you’re looking for something a bit more like a bar of traditional shaving soap, try one of the following two recipes on how to make shaving cream.